dariadia/portfolio/content/featured/YearInReview/index.md

   - translated with i18n
 ---

-You see a sample landing page on reading statics of a e-library service. (todo: write more)
+A sample landing page on reading statics of a e-library service.
+Shows the latest reading trends across the globe as well as some personal statistics for the user.